-- 1. Differentiated curriculum support within the class - 2.
+- 1. Clearly differentiated and targeted support within the class - 2.
 Additional & different support through a Support Plan or an Additional Needs Plan

 3. Additional support through an Education Health Care Plan

 If a child has English as an additional language (EAL), support and advice will gained from the EAL service.
 A child with EAL is not identified as having SEN unless further assessment shows areas of concern.
 SEN (6.24)